MarkMichon1/BitGlitter-Python/README.md

 Whether it's barcodes at the store or QR codes you can scan with your phone- they both work on the same principle.
 Data is encoded into the black and white.
 You each think of each color as an abstraction for a binary value, so then when those colors are read in sequence, you can pull meaningful data from the image.
 I wondered how this concept could be improved upon.
-And hence BitGlitter was born.
+BitGlitter was born.

 Conventional barcodes are severely limited in application, in terms of their data density.
-Much capability is gained when you extend it's original concept.
+Much capability is gained when you maximize the original concept.
 BitGlitter is in a class of it's own in several ways:

-+ **The only
 + **Color Palettes:**  By removing the constraint of only using black and white, the amount of data you can hold in a given "block" on the frame skyrockets.
 Your regular two color setup holds one bit per block.
 Four colors holds two bits (2x), sixty four colors holds six bits (6x), and lossless ~16.7M color palette holds 24 bits (24x improvement over